justUmen/background-video-player/README.md

 - allow to add an unlimited amount of RV / RVL / RI... in settings

 - range of background opacity in settings

+- Add button for Real_ESRGAN

+- ctrl + alt + m : next image ???

+- transfer to/from mpv player :-)